Ottoman ironclad Aziziye: Design

 Aziziye was 91.4 m long overall, with a beam of 16.9 m and a draft of 7.9 m.
 The hull was constructed with iron, incorporated a ram bow, and displaced 6400 MT normally and 4211 MT BOM.
 She had a crew of 26 officers and 335 enlisted men as completed, but only 250 after 1894.

-The ship was powered by a single horizontal compound engine which drove one screw propeller.
+The ship was powered by a single horizontal compound steam engine which drove one screw propeller.
 Steam was provided by six coal-fired box boilers that were trunked into a single, retractable funnel amidships.
 The engine produced a top speed of 13.5 kn on sea trials, though by 1891, decades of poor maintenance had reduced the ship's speed to 6 kn.
 Aziziye carried 750 MT of coal.
 A supplementary barque rig with three masts was also fitted.

 The ship was armed with a battery of one 229 mm rifled muzzle-loading (RML) Armstrong gun and fourteen 203 mm RML Armstrongs.
 These were supplemented with ten 36-pounder guns, which were also manufactured by Armstrong.
 The 229 mm gun was placed on the upper deck, forward, and the rest of the guns were mounted on each broadside.
 The ship's wrought iron armored belt was 5.5 in thick, and was capped with 3 in thick transverse bulkhead at either end.
 Above the belt were strakes of armor 5 in thick that protected the battery, transverse bulkheads 4.5 in connected the battery armor.